Are you looking to create a customer feedback program that works?

-In this article, we take you through the 10 steps to creating an awesome customer feedback strategy.
+That’s why in this article, we’ll walk you through the 9 steps to create an automatic customer feedback program that works.

 In short, without a customer feedback strategy, you’ll never be as successful as you could be.

 Now that you know why it’s so important, let’s go over the essential parts that you’ll need to create a customer feedback strategy of your own!

 9 Important Parts of a Successful Customer Feedback Program

 Count this as a bonus tip: Before you start creating your own program, there are 3 questions you should answer:

 - How will you prioritize the feedback?
 Let customers tell you what is important to them, but let your support teams have input here as well.

 - What will you do with the data?
 It’s one thing to collect the data, but what you do with it is what really matters here.